llamafolio/evm-indexer/README.md

 6. Contract Interactions
 7. Token Transfers
 8. Tokens Details
-9. Contract ABIs (filled only if the abi source token is provided.)
+9. Contract ABIs (filled only if the abi source token is provided)

 The information structure is explained in the [database structure documentation](./doc/DATABASE.md).